Once a comfort, rain is now ruining Australia's mood

 But stronger action on climate change from the government would also significantly improve people's wellbeing, she says.
 "They can see that their distress matters and that action is being taken," she says.
 "People need to be able to see reason for hope."

-Ms Worrall meanwhile is attempting to make peace with the rain - by planting flowers among other things.
+Ms Worrall meanwhile is attempting to make peace with the rain - by planting flowers, among other things.

-"I'm trying to remind myself rain is essential to life and it's a good thing," she says."It can't be an enemy forever."
+"I'm trying to remind myself rain is essential to life and it's a good thing," she says.
+"It can't be an enemy forever."